 Step 3: Research Your Topics

-Each Council will have one Study Guide per topic posted on the MilMUN website.
+Each Committee will have one Study Guide per topic posted on the MilMUN website.
 Delegates should read this document carefully to get acquainted with the issues they will be discussing.

 Study Guides are designed to provide you with a good basis before conducting further research to complement the knowledge you have gained.